brettbuddin/victor/README.md

 ### Supported Services

-Currently I only have an adapter written for [Slack](https://slack.com/), however more are to come.
+I currently have adapters written for [Slack](https://slack.com/) and [Campfire](https://campfirenow.com/), however more are to come.
 Writing an adapter for your favorite service is a good way to contribute to the project :wink:.

 ### Making Him Your Own